TaylorJadin/jadin.me/content/posts/2023/07/our-disney-trip/index.md

     image: cover.webp
 ---

 June 11th through the 17th Abby, my parents, Nat, and I all took a trip down to Disney World, and I'm finally getting around to posting some pictures here.
-Nat absolutely loved it, and it was amazing watching a 4 year old experience all this!
+Nat absolutely loved it, and it was amazing watching a 4-year-old experience all this!

 ## Monday: Magic Kingdom
 On Monday (our first day in the parks) we went to the Magic Kingdom.
 We did quite a lot on our first day.
 Nat got to meet several Princesses, which she was over the moon about.
 The Carousel was an early favorite for her, and we got to come back at night for the fireworks!